Rudd-O/git-remote-qubes/README.md

 You will get a permission dialog from dom0 asking for `ruddo.Git` access.
 Accept it.
-Note that accepting the permission dialog implicitly gives Git access to all Git repos stored in `servervm`, but only for that one instance (unless you say *Yes to all*, in which case the permission is remembered within the policy file that you installed earlier with the `dom0` package).
+Note that accepting the permission dialog implicitly gives Git access to all Git repos stored in `servervm`, but only for that one execution (unless you say *Yes to all*, in which case the permission is remembered within the policy file that you installed earlier with the `dom0` package).